enterovirus-phylo/nextclade_d68/dataset/README.md

 EV-D68 is divided into three clades: A (A1–A2), B (B1–B3) and C. Clade A2 is sometimes referred to as clade D.

 These designations are based on phylogenetic structure and are widely used in molecular epidemiology, similar to subgenotype systems for other enteroviruses.
-Unlike influenza (H1N1, H3N2) or SARS-CoV-2, there is no universal, standardized global lineage nomenclature for enteroviruses — naming follows conventions from published studies and surveillance practice.
+Unlike influenza (H1N1, H3N2) or SARS-CoV-2, there is no universal, standardized global lineage nomenclature for enteroviruses.
+Naming follows conventions from published studies and surveillance practices.

 ## What is a Nextclade dataset?